Air purifiers remove allergens, odors, and pollutants from

 breathe.
 In addition to HEPA filters and granulated carbon filters,

-several manufacturers go a step further and use ultraviolet light.
+several manufacturers go a step further and use ultraviolet light and even photocatalytic oxidation.

 UV light can be used in addition to HEPA and carbon filter

 technologies to eradicate bacteria, viruses and mold spores.
-Some
+UV light, when paired with

 filter technologies mentioned above.
 Pre-filters extend the life of